brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-01.md

 True enough, but the Dark Lord seriously doubted this was done for *his* benefit.
 He decided to drop it for now.
 It was a trivial matter.

-"Speaking of Barty* and circles of acquaintances, he just sent me the latest intel on Germany.
+"Speaking of Barty\[^111-2] and circles of acquaintances, he just sent me the latest intel on Germany.
 It seems the latest alliances were only agreed upon with the formal appointment of power to an *official* military commander of their choosing.
 I'll give you three guesses on who wormed their way into the